Models produced before October 1984

 12. Install the pump in reverse order, taking into account the following points:

-- A) After installing the drive belt, adjust the tension as described in Chapter 1A or 1B.
+- a) After installing the drive belt, adjust the tension as described in Chapter 1A or 1B.

 - b) When installing the filter spring and nut, tighten the nut to compress the spring.

-Release models after October 1984
+Models produced after October 1984

 20. Loosen and remove the power steering pump mounting bolts.
 Remove the pump from the engine compartment.